fmoessbauer/kas/docs/userguide/project-configuration.rst

 Note, that this applies to both files on the kas cmdline, as well as included files.

+When performing any kas operation with ``--update``, kas will not load the lockfiles of the local repository.
+By that, the repos can be checked out to the latest version and later the lockfiles can be regenerated (e.g. by the ``lock`` plugin).

 The following example shows this mechanism for a file ``kas/kas-isar.yml`` and its corresponding lockfile ``kas/kas-isar.lock.yml``.